 Dr. Bill Morgan and I have engaged in several months of spirited conversation about keyboarding, pre-keyboarding, and how it can best serve students.
-Bill is the brilliant creator of PreKeys.org and the giant floor keyboard for classrooms.
+Bill is the brilliant creator of the PreKeys Pond and giant keyboards for classrooms.
 His experience teaching keyboarding often informs me in my art as I adapt to the ever-changing needs of the students in my classes.
 I’ve hosted Bill before on Ask a Tech Teacher (see this article on Preparing Young Students for Home Row Keyboarding: An Unplugged Approach).
 Today, I’m going to share random thoughts from a collection of our emails.
 Bill’s thoughts are in italics and mine in red and parentheses:

-I have questions for the creators of Rataype.com.
+I have questions for the creators of Ratatype.com.
 They seem to be British since they use the term centimeters to refer to how close the keyboard and screen ought to be to the student.
 Of course, most of the world outside of the USA refers to centimeters instead of inches!
-I also want to thank Rataype for clocking me at 97 wpm on the pretest. (🙂)
+I also want to thank Ratatype for clocking me at 97 wpm on the pretest. (🙂)

 When typing, imagine the location of the symbol on the keyboard.

 (I like that too.
 I need to incorporate more visual learning into my keyboard instruction).

 The sixth bullet point contradicts tradition that only the right thumb should be used on the space bar:

 Use the thumb of whichever hand is more convenient for you to press the Space bar.

 (I don’t teach it that way, staying with the traditional ‘right thumb on spacebar’.
 Any thoughts from readers?)